 1 Purpose

-1.1 MedEnterprises is committed to protecting your privacy and the personal information we collect.
+1.1 Medenterprises is committed to protecting your privacy and the personal information provided to us, or otherwise collected by us when providing our Services.
 Personal information is collected and managed in accordance with applicable privacy laws, such as:

-1.2 This MedEnterprises Privacy Policy (Policy) outlines how MedEnterprises collects, discloses, uses, stores or handles your personal information.
+1.2 This Medenterprises Privacy Policy (Policy) outlines how Medenterprises collects, discloses, uses, stores and handles your personal information.

-1.3 “Personal information” means information about an identifiable individual.
-Personal information includes an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not and whether the information or opinion is recorded in a material form or not.
+1.3 “Personal information” means information about an individual who is identified or reasonably identifiable.
+Personal information includes opinions whether the information or opinion is true or not and whether the information or opinion is recorded in a material form or not.

 2 Scope